Take good care.

 As we establish our farm business, it has consistently been a mission of ours to prioritize the health of our land and its natural ecosystem.
 We have established riparian buffers, planted thousands of native tree species to restore stream habitat, built livestock exclusion fencing, and worked with an ecologist from Vermont Land Trust to install instream wood additions along a major stream.

 In August of 2023, we hosted a NOFA-VT workshop, open to the public.
 We focused on stream restoration and water quality practices, and stood alongside service providers from VLT and the Franklin County Natural Resource District to share our thoughts on why land stewardship and conservation are important to us.
 We hope to host more on-farm educational workshops and events in the future.
-Another riparian buffer is being established now, and we’ll be planting trees along another stream corridor in 2024.
+Another riparian buffer was established in 2024, and we planted shrub willow, speckled alder, tamarack, and nannyberry trees along the stream corridor and installed a permanent stream crossing for our livestock.

 When we purchased the farm, we hired a consulting forester and enrolled the land in the Current Use program, drafting a forest management plan to improve the forest and wildlife habitat.
 We logged in the winter of 2024, and we worked with our forester to ensure timber stand improvements, along with improved wildlife habitat and access.
-We are enrolled in the NRCS Conservation Stewardship Program and are committed to installing nesting bird houses, releasing mast trees for wildlife, and establishing along the edge of our market garden a native hedgerow for pollinators and beneficial insects.
+We are enrolled in the NRCS Conservation Stewardship Program and have installed nesting bird houses, released mast trees for wildlife, and are working to establish a native meadow for pollinators and beneficial insects.